asmith26/panel-apps/create_a_plot-pyodide/README.md

 Run a local webserver with `make local-web-server`.

 To spin up an Ollama server listening via Modal, run `make modal-serve`.
-Once the Modal app has started, you local webserver should be able to connect to it (note with this script the URL in `app.py` takes the form `IP-ADDRESS`, not `IP-ADDRESS:11434`).
+Once the Modal app has started, you local webserver should be able to connect to it (note with this setup the URL in `app.py` takes the form `IP-ADDRESS`, not `IP-ADDRESS:11434`).

 ## Run app through GitHub Pages and an Ollama server on Modal

-Spin up an Ollama server a per the previous section.
+Spin up an Ollama server on Modal as per the previous section (`make modal-serve`, or deploy with `make modal-deploy`).

 Once happy, git commit and push to GitHub.
 To enable GitHub Pages, go to `Settings > Pages`.
 In the **Build and deployment** section, set **Branch** to `main` and folder to `/docs`: